Pushpit07/Pushpit07/README.md

 * Currently learning Django and React JS
 * Looking to collaborate on Web Development projects
 * Ask me about Bootstrap, HTML, CSS, Python
 * Fun fact : I play sports like Badminton, Football, and Table Tennis.
-I also watch a lot of web series
+I also watch a lot of movies & web series
 <br/>

 ## Connect with me